No Fees Unless We Win (206) 919-3215

 What Does the Program Cover?

 If you meet all of the eligibility requirements for the Program and file your reports within the applicable time limits, you can receive compensation for multiple damages related to the crime you experienced.
 The Program will reduce your benefits by any insurance payments you receive.
 The Program covers multiple expenses, including the following.

 • Funeral and burial expenses

 • Lost wages due to recovery from the crime

 The Crime Victims Compensation Program does not provide funds for all damages following a crime, however.
 The Program does not pay for expenses that your insurance covers or costs related to identity theft.
 You cannot claim benefits to clean up a crime scene, and the Program does not cover crimes involving damage to personal property.

 How to Apply for Washington Crime Victim Benefits

 To receive benefits under the Crime Victims Compensation Program, you will first need to file a timely police report.
 You will then have to complete and submit an Application for Benefits either online or via mail, email, or fax.
 For online applications, you should hear about your benefits within 10 to 15 days.
 For mailed, emailed, or faxed applications, you should hear back in about 30 days.

 With the Crime Victims Compensation Program, you can aid yourself on the road to recovery and obtain the help you need.
 However, the state limits this funding and you may require more compensation to recover.
-If the Crime Victims Compensation Program does not cover all of your damages, consider filing a personal injury lawsuit or insurance claim with the assistance of an attorney.
+If the Crime Victims Compensation Program does not cover all of your damages, consider filing lawsuit or insurance claim with the assistance of a Seattle personal injury attorney.